LinasTamk/demo-API-docker-PG-dbt/README.md

     https://dbeaver.com/download/
 - Kaggle API credentials (saved as `kaggle.json`) and placed into 'config/.kaggle" folder.
 - PostgreSQL database and other credentials set in .env file.
-    - for this demo project ".env" file provided with fake credentials and real credentials never should be provided for public.
+    - IMPORTANT: for this demo project ".env" file provided with fake credentials and real credentials never should be provided for public.

 ## Installation